codeigniter4/CodeIgniter4/user_guide_src/source/helpers/xml_helper.rst

 .. php:function:: xml_convert($str[, $protect_all = FALSE])

 	:param string $str: the text string to convert
-	:param bool $protect_all: Whether to protect all content that looks like a potential entity instead of just numbered entities, e.g. &foo;
+	:param bool $protect_all: Whether to protect all content that looks like a potential entity instead of just numbered entities, e.g., &foo;
 	:returns: XML-converted string
 	:rtype:	string